 About Dr George Zouros

-Dr Zouros has worked as a Lecturer and Senior Tutor in Economics at NCH since its foundation, teaching Mathematics, Statistics and Further Mathematics.
+Dr Zouros has worked as a Assistant Professor and Senior Tutor in Economics at NCH since its foundation, teaching Mathematics, Statistics and Further Mathematics.
 He received his PhD in Philosophy of Science in 2007 from the London School of Economics, where he is currently studying for a Post Graduate Certificate in Higher Education.

 George completed a PGCE in Mathematics at Kings College in 2009 and previously earned a BSc in Physics (Queen Mary College, 1992) and an MSc in Quantum Fields and Fundamental Forces (Imperial College, 1993).